t-katsumura/webassembly-examples-eratosthenes/README.md

 This repository provides some examples and benchmarks of WebAssembly implementation compiled from various languages.
 Note that WebAssembly is not always faster than JavaScript.
 It depends on the tasks.
-Samples implement the [**Sieve of Eratosthenes**](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) which algorithm is old but very simple and **calculate the max prime below given "N"**.
+Examples implement the [**Sieve of Eratosthenes**](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) which algorithm is old but very simple and **calculate the max prime below given "N"**.

-## Run samples
+## Run examples

 Check my git-pages (https://t-katsumura.github.io/webassembly-examples-eratosthenes/).
-How to compile or how to run the samples are briefly described there.
+How to compile or how to run the examples are briefly described there.

 ## Demos